Jeremy Corbyn Just Had To Tell The Crowd To Stop Booing The Media At Labour's Manifesto Launch

 The Labour leader then intervened to tell his supporters: “No, please, let’s have respect for everyone who wants to ask a question, including members of the media – by the way, I’m a member of the NUJ [National Union of Journalists].”

-Another question from left-wing newspaper the Morning Star drew cheers and clapping from the crowd when the reporter asked Corbyn: “Can anything be done about the shockingly biased media?”
+A question from the left-wing Morning Star newspaper drew cheers and clapping from the crowd when the reporter asked Corbyn: “Can anything be done about the shockingly biased media?”

-While Corbyn agreed that some media outlets were “biased” against him, he added that “journalists, journalism and a free press are intrinsic to a civil society”, but that Labour “will ensure there is diversity of all our media outlets in this country so that everybody can take an informed opinion”.
+While Corbyn agreed that some media outlets were “biased” against him, he added that “journalists, journalism, and a free press are intrinsic to a civil society”, and said Labour “will ensure there is diversity of all our media outlets in this country so that everybody can take an informed opinion”.

 The audience started booing again as Daily Mirror political editor Jack Blanchard asked why Corbyn thought that his poll ratings were so low when his policies seemed popular with the public.

-And according to a photograph circulating on Twitter, a Labour supporter stood behind BBC political editor Laura Kuennsberg with a sign saying “fake news” sign during the speech.
+And according to a photograph circulating on Twitter, a Labour supporter stood behind BBC political editor Laura Kuennsberg with a sign saying “fake news” during the speech.

 Report an Issue